 The type of structure fished will determine the kind of presentation.

 Around weeds, try rigging up a soft plastic wacky worm or a creature bait and toss the lure in openings and along the edges, working them along the bottom.
 The same goes for fallen trees and rip rap.

 Some boat anglers will troll for bass to cover lots of water.
 Try to work them near the bottom where most bass hold.

 Crankbaits slowly dragged along the shore or over rocky bottoms produce explosive strikes that are sure to double over a rod.

 Casting and retrieving all types of bass lures can be effective, and many anglers will try to mimic the natural forage such as smaller fish and crayfish.

-Once the largemouth is hooked, be prepared and hold on because some of these lunkers will become airborne with dramatic leaps out of the water.
+Once you hook a largemouth, be prepared and hold on because some of these lunkers will become airborne with dramatic leaps out of the water.